ourPLCC/plcc/README.md

 environment with no installation necessary.

-Having your students/developers perform native installations on their individual machines can lead to unexpected challenges do to the variety of different environments this creates.
+Having your students/developers perform native installations on their individual machines can lead to unexpected challenges due to the variety of different environments this creates.
 This can be mitigated by having your IT staff install PLCC on a shared server or into a computer lab and having your students/developers use those if their native install stops working